 The latest news about social psychology and sociology research

-Consumers value goals they’ve chosen on their own more than those that are imposed on them, according to a new study in the Journal of Consumer Research.
+Consumers often have a distorted view when they compare information that involves numbers, according to a new study in the Journal of Consumer Research.